logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Tide42 NEWS:
+06.11.25
+⚠️ **PLEASE Back Up Your Configs!** ⚠️
+Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
+Back up first!
+Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
+This should now be hanlded by the installer but the best way is to do it manually before running the installer to be sure.
+Don’t lose your hard work!

 06.09.25
 -Tide42 tested and working on 32bit systems and on the newest nvim version 0.11.2 -Added autocmd for default colorscheme.
 Check lines 96 and 154 of init.vim to customize your own palette and theme like habamax, elflord, peachpuff, etc.